The best way to propel your career (and income) forward is to learn a high income skill and find employers/clients to pay you for it.

-Further reading: 7 places to learn digital marketing online
+Further reading: 8 websites to learn digital marketing online.

 Copywriting isn’t a well-known type of work outside of the marketing/advertising world, but within the industry, everyone knows how vital this skill is.
 (And the best copywriters can make millions – usually through a commission or percentage of sales, which is agreed to upfront).